Service Process: Definition and Types of Service Process

 - They may need to coordinate low and high contact service systems simultaneously

-Developing and Maintaining the Service Process
+Developing and maintaining the service process

 Developing a service process may sound easy.
-After all, you merely need to map the process that employees will follow when serving their clients.
+After all, you just need to map the process that employees will follow when serving their clients.

 A low contact, linear service would be the easiest to map.
 For example, when entering a self-service restaurant, clients would collect a tray at the door, collect a plate and eating utensils, select the foods they want, and proceed to the checkout.
 Or, it can also be extremely complex, with multiple, completely different, interactions with the client throughout the lifetime of the relationship.

 Mapping every step of interaction with the customer using a workflow diagram can be extremely helpful in designing the right service process.